vrmcreativestudio/hr-management-app/documentation/01-setup.md

 ## Local Environment

-1. Clone this repository to your local via `git clone` or use `git clone`.
+1. Clone this repository to your local via `git clone` or use `git clone git@github.com:vrmcreativestudio/hr-management-app.git`.

 2. Navigate to your project folder, then run `npm install` to install required libraries.